By: Kristen Hitchcock

 Well, first, let’s determine what it means to thrive.

-With this in mind, I believe we thrive when we live our life in such a way, that no matter the circumstances or past experiences, we bear love, joy, peace, patience, kindness, and long-suffering, and others see the Glory of God.
+With this in mind, I believe we thrive when we live our life in such a way, that no matter the circumstances or past experiences, we bear love, joy, peace, patience, kindness, and others see the Glory of God.
 This is thriving!

 ”The problem many have with thriving is we do well to live abundantly as long as things are going well, but if we experience loss, we no longer know how to live.